What are the skills you need to become a data scientist in 2020?

 SQL’s popularity is growing fast and it almost catches up to the runner-up R. Today’s businesses create quintillion bytes of data on a daily basis.
 That makes SQL a super-important tool in a data scientist’s toolbox since it is critical in accessing, updating, inserting, manipulating, and modifying large volumes of data.
 It also integrates smoothly with other scripting languages like R and Python.
 Besides, BI tools such as Tableau and Power BI are heavily dependent on it, thus increasing its adoption.

-So, if you’re looking for great career opportunities across numerous industries, you literally can’t go wrong with Python, R, and SQL.
+So, if you’re looking for great data science career opportunities across numerous industries, you literally can’t go wrong with Python, R, and SQL.
 And if you’re a beginner eager to make the first steps in your data scientist career, the only thing left to do is start learning!

 Another interesting finding in 2020 is that fewer data scientists are in their first year on the job (13%) compared to previous periods (25% in 2018 and 2019).